1 person is dead after a shooting during protests in downtown Portland

 A person was shot and killed in downtown Portland Saturday night after an evening of violent clashes between Trump supporters and protesters denouncing police brutality.

 Police have not released details about the victim, who they said was shot in the chest around 8:46 p.m.
-Saturday near Southeast Third Avenue and Southwest Alder Street.
+Saturday near Southwest Third Avenue and Southwest Alder Street.
+Previously, police said the shooting was near Southeast Third Avenue.

 Authorities also have not provided any suspect information and are asking anyone who witnessed the incident or has first-hand video of the shooting to contact investigators.